eramir16/evolution-of-song-vocabularies/README.md

 Results
 -----------------------------------
-1b) The coefficient for year is .00274072 or .274% which tells us, since 1950 to 2020, each year the word count per song has increased by .274% each year as new songs are being released by many artists.
-2b) The coefficient for year is .00295444 or .295% which tells, each year the number of unique words per song increased by .295% each year.
+1b) The coefficient for year is .00274072 or .274% which tells us, since 1950 to 2020, each year the word count per song has increased by .274% each year as new songs are being released by many artists. \n 2b) The coefficient for year is .00295444 or .295% which tells, each year the number of unique words per song increased by .295% each year.
 Artists have begun to use more unique words throughout their songs.